-- following the District AGM, ensure that a copy of the District Trustees' Annual Report and Accounts is filed as described in 5.7.2.2 and 5.7.2.3 of The Scout Association Policy, Organisation and Rules. - a) take responsibility for the District's adherence to Data Protection Legislation recognising that, dependent on circumstances, it may at different times act as a Data Controller and as a Data Processor - j) individually and collectively maintain confidentiality regarding appropriate District Trustee Board business - k) put in place annually an open and transparent selection process to recommend to the District Scout Council appropriate persons to be appointed members of the District Trustee Board, including Chair and Treasurer.
-Vacancies for appointed Trustees only occur at the end of their period of appointment (for example, a Trustee may have been appointed for three years and so does not need to be re-appointed or re-selected after years 1 and 2). - I) where staff are employed: - act as a responsible employer in accordance with the Scouts' values and relevant legislation - ensure that effective line management is in place for each employed staff member and that these are clearly established and communicated - ensure that appropriate specific personnel insurance is in place - 5.5.5.5 A District Trustee Board may create sub-teams it deems necessary to support its governance function.
+- present the approved Trustees' Annual Report and Annual Accounts to the District Scout Council for their consideration at the District's AGM - following the District AGM, ensure that a copy of the District Trustees' Annual Report and Accounts is filed as described in 5.7.2.2 and 5.7.2.3 of The Scout Association Policy, Organisation and Rules - j) take responsibility for the District's adherence to Data Protection Legislation recognising that, dependent on circumstances, it may at different times act as a Data Controller and as a Data Processor - k) individually and collectively maintain confidentiality regarding appropriate District Trustee Board business - l) put in place annually an open and transparent selection process to recommend to the District Scout Council appropriate persons to be appointed members of the District Trustee Board, including Chair and Treasurer.
+Vacancies for appointed Trustees only occur at the end of their period of appointment (for example, a Trustee may have been appointed for three years and so does not need to be re-appointed or re-selected after years 1 and 2). - m) where staff are employed: - act as a responsible employer in accordance with the Scouts' values and relevant legislation - ensure that effective line management is in place for each employed staff member and that these are clearly established and communicated - ensure that appropriate specific personnel insurance is in place - 5.5.5.
+A District Trustee Board may create sub-teams it deems necessary to support its governance function.
 The District Trustee Board must ensure that for any sub-team it appoints: - a) its purpose is governance focused and not operational - b) its members are agreed and approved by the District Trustee Board - c) the District Trustee Board Chair is an ex officio member - d) the District Lead Volunteer is an ex officio member